Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 var specificRecommendations = await getSpecificRecommendationsAsync(new SongService());
 ```

-Similarly, we can also define another extension method called `Merge`, which would allow us to lazily combine many impure functions together:
+Similarly, we can also define another extension method called `Merge`.
+This one would allow us to lazily combine two impure functions together:

 ```csharp
 public static Func<TParam, Task<TResult>> Merge(